Grizzly Flats Railroad: Influences and preservation

 Kimball shared his railroad hobby with fellow Disney animator Ollie Johnston, who owned a ridable miniature railroad, and Walt Disney.
 On October 20, 1945, Disney attended one of the Kimball's "steam-ups", which were parties hosted at their home when the Grizzly Flats Railroad was in operation.
 During the party, Disney was given the opportunity to drive the GFRR's Emma Nevada locomotive, which was the first time since working as a teenager on the Missouri Pacific Railway that he had been inside a locomotive cab.
 Disney eventually decided to have his own backyard railroad built, which he named Carolwood Pacific Railroad.
 His ridable miniature backyard railroad, and the narrow-gauge GFRR, inspired Disney to create the Disneyland Railroad within the Disneyland theme park in Anaheim, California.
 The Disneyland Railroad's depot building in the Frontierland section of the park was built using the same blueprints for the GFRR's depot building.
+Before Kimball's death in 2002, he taught his grandson Nate Lord how to drive the Chloe locomotive, which inspired Lord to become a locomotive engineer on the Disneyland Railroad in 2011.

-In late 1992, Kimball began to donate the GFRR's rolling stock to the Orange Empire Railway Museum in Perris, California.
+In late 1992, Kimball began to donate the GFRR's rolling stock, including the Emma Nevada locomotive, to the Southern California Railway Museum (SCRM) in Perris, California.
+The caboose was donated to the California State Railroad Museum in Sacramento, California.
 The last of the rolling stock remaining on the GFRR, including the Chloe locomotive, was put on display at the museum in 2007.
+The Emma Nevada and Chloe locomotives are currently being restored to operating condition.
 The GFRR's depot building and water tower were acquired by former Pixar film director John Lasseter, who moved them to his private Justi Creek Railway.
+In September 2018, Märklin went into partnership with the SCRM to fund the Chloe Restoration Project by auctioning some LGB model train products, which resembled the Chloe locomotive and some GFRR rolling stocks.